Jan of Głogów: Published works and commentaries

 The year before John died, he finished his commentary on Johannes de Sacrobosco.
 Johannes's publication was called Sphaera.
 While the piece of work fell under the topic of astronomy, John was able to connect it with astrology also.
 During this time period, there was a large debate arguing the proper use of celestial orbs.
 Followers of Ptolemy believed orbs were a combination of epicycles and eccentrics, while followers of Averroe thought orbs needed to be centered around the Earth, therefore epicycles and eccentrics were physically impossible.
 John, being a strong follower of Ptolemy's science, used his commentary of Johannes's work to argue in favor of orbs being made of epicycles and eccentrics, though his main reason for creating the commentary was to teach it to his students at The University of Kraków.
 Throughout the commentary, John contradicts Johannes on several points.
 First, he argues Johannes's circles are not legitimate because mathematical concepts cannot cause celestial objects to move.
-In addition, John goes on to explain that the Sun is in a eccentric orb, moved by its annual motion, and rotates slowly.
+In addition, John goes on to explain that the Sun is in an eccentric orb, moved by its annual motion, and rotates slowly.
 Another point john refutes it the number of orbs needed to explain the Moon's motion.
 John believes 4 orbs are required.